twobeers75/TRANSECT/README.md

 Install Conda (requires Conda version > 24.1.0).
 You can skip this step if you already have it installed on your system.

-There are many wikis on how to install Conda on Ubuntu, [here](https://docs.anaconda.com/miniconda/) is just one.
+There are many wikis on how to install Conda for Ubuntu, [here](https://docs.anaconda.com/miniconda/) is just one.

 *(approx. 1-2min)*